seungsab/MLOps_SS/README.md

 # MLOps_SS

-This repository is for my collection of any problems regarding to Dockers, gits, and so on.
+This repository is for my collection of some useful tools including any problems regarding to Dockers, gits, and so on.